Registration number 1822

 History

-RAKES RETREAT (now known as ESTRALLITA) is a gentleman’s yacht with an official number 163450 registered in the Port of London.
+ESTRALLITA is a gentleman’s yacht with an official number 163450 registered in the Port of London.
 She was built by John I Thornycroft at Hampton-on-Thames in 1934 with a yard number of 2280.
 She was launched as a 40ft vessel but was lengthened in 1935 by a canoe stern extending her to 48ft overall.
-Originally named ESTRELLITA she retained this name from launch in 1934 to 1949 when her name changed to Little Star.
-RAKES RETREAT is carvel built of pitch pine on steamed oak frames fastened with copper nails.
+Originally named ESTRELLITA (with an E) she retained this name from launch in 1934 to 1949 when her name changed to LITTLE STAR.
+The vessel is carvel built of pitch pine on steamed oak frames fastened with copper nails.
 She has a pointed bow with plumb curved stem and a canoe stern.
 She is ketch rigged with Bermudan sails on her two timber masts.

-RAKES RETREAT has now undergone an extensive renovation back to her original design.
-Fitted with 45hp four cylinder Perkins 4107 Diesel Engines quarter mounted105hp Perkins 6354 Diesel Engine centreline, and has been re-named and registered ESTRALLITA.
+Under new ownership in 2016, the vessel was renamed ESTRALLITA (with an A), and underwent an extensive renovation back to her original design.
+She was fitted with 45hp four cylinder Perkins 4107 Diesel Engines quarter mounted105hp Perkins 6354 Diesel Engine centreline.

 Significance